instruxi-io/SxT-Utils-Hardhat/README.md

 #

-## SxT Utils (Optional) - Head over to [Space and Time](https://app.spaceandtime.ai/) to register your wallet.
+### SxT Utils (Optional)

+> Head over to [Space and Time](https://app.spaceandtime.ai/) to register your wallet.
 It's free to get started and you can use the same public key as above

-5. Set Space and Time environment variables in .env
+5. Set Space and Time environment variables in .env (PUBLIC_KEY and PRIVATE_KEY must be the keys associated with SXT_USER_ID)

 #
 	SXT_URI="https://api.spaceandtime.app/v1"